 The majority of tweets feature links in them.
 The architecture of a successful tweet looks like this: Text + URL + hashtags + image

 Promote your flipbooks on Twitter by following these rules.
-Make it a habit to include photos from your flipbooks in your tweets and to link to your flipbook.
+Make it a habit to include photos from your digital flipbooks in your tweets and to link to your flipbook.